Measures the displayed width of unicode strings in a terminal

-This Library is mainly for those implementing a Terminal Emulator, or programs that carefully produce output to be interpreted by one.
+This library is mainly for CLI programs that carefully produce output for Terminals, or make pretend to be an emulator.

-Problem Statement: When printed to the screen, the length of the string is usually equal to the number of cells it occupies.
-However, there are categories of characters that occupy 2 cells (full-wide), and others that occupy 0.
+Problem Statement: The printable length of most strings are equal to the number of cells they occupy on the screen 1 character : 1 cell.
+However, there are categories of characters that occupy 2 cells (full-wide), and others that occupy 0 cells (zero-width).

 Solution: POSIX.1-2001 and POSIX.1-2008 conforming systems provide wcwidth(3) and wcswidth(3) C functions of which this python module’s functions precisely copy.
 These functions return the number of cells a unicode string is expected to occupy.

 The stable version of this package is maintained on pypi, install using pip:

 pip install wcwidth

 >>> text = u'コンニチハ'

 Python incorrectly uses the string length of 5 codepoints rather than the printible length of 10 cells, so that when using the rjust function, the output length is wrong: